‘Teen Mom 2’ Star Chelsea Houska Admits She Wants To Move After New Home Is Burglarized

 Chelsea has been open about her anxiety in the past.
 As previously reported by Inquisitr, Chelsea opened up about having a panic attack.
 That panic attack resulted in a trip to the emergency room.

-Chelsea worries about the future and the fact that she doesn’t feel like she will be over to get over the burglary telling her producers, “I feel like everyone’s gonna get over it, and I’m not gonna be over it.”
+Chelsea worries about the future and the fact that she doesn’t feel like she will be able to get over the burglary, telling her producers, “I feel like everyone’s gonna get over it, and I’m not gonna be over it.”

 During the Teen Mom 2 episode, Chelsea Houska wasn’t live Tweeting.
 However, she did share an Easter photo of her three kids, Aubree, Watson, and baby Layne, looking adorable to Instagram on Sunday.